japl-lang/JustAnotherJAPL/README.md

   - constant folding (meaning 1 + 2 will be replaced with 3 instead of producing 2 constant opcodes and 1 addition opcode)
   - global name resolution.
 This is possible because NimVM's syntax only allows for globals to be defined in a way that is statically inferrable, so "name error" exceptions can be caught before any code is even ran.
-  - throw warnings for things like unreachable code after return statements (optional)
+  - throw warnings for things like unreachable code after return statements (optional).

     The optimizer also detects attempts to modify a constant's or a let's value at compile-time.
 - Once the optimizater is done, the compiler takes the AST and compiles it to bytecode for it to be later interpreted by our virtual machine implementation